Qwerkly

 Why Use Flexbox?

-• Easy Space Distribution – Properties like flex-grow, flex-shrink, and flex-basis let you control how much space each item takes up.
+• Space Distribution: Properties like flex-grow, flex-shrink, and flex-basis let you control how space is shared between items.

 Why Use Grid?